ruby-rdf/rdf-vcf/README.md

     vcf2rdf your_vcf_file.vcf.gz

-files can be in plain text or bgzip compressed data
+Input files can be either plain text or compressed by `bgzip`, as above.

 Notes
 -----

-Please create the tabix index by youself, in future this gem will [create the index](http://www.htslib.org/doc/tabix.html) automatically.
+Please create the [`tabix`](http://www.htslib.org/doc/tabix.html) index by youself.
+In future this gem will create the index automatically.

 Dependencies
 ============